pramation/ML-Microservices-DevOps/README.md

 ## Project Overview

   The goal of this project is to deploy a containerized Python flask application that predicts housing prices through API calls.
 It is done by using pre-trained sklearn(Python package) model that has been trained to predict housing prices in Boston by taking in certain features and parameters.
+  This application helps users to make decisions about the home purchases based on the predictions made by this application.
+This application can easily be scaled to serve up a large user base.

+## Tech Stack Used
+  - AWS Cloud9 service
+  - Python Flask
+  - Docker
+  - Kubernetes
+  - CircleCI
+  - github

 ### Project Tasks